Art Alexakis: Early life

 Alexakis was born in Los Angeles, the youngest of five children.
 When Art was five years old his father left the family, and financial difficulties forced his mother to relocate the family to the Mar Vista Gardens housing project in California, located on the west side of Los Angeles in Del Rey.
 When Alexakis was 8 years old, he was beaten and sexually assaulted by older children in his neighborhood.

-His brother George died of a heroin overdose when Alexakis was 12.
+His brother George died of a heroin overdose in 1974, when Alexakis was 12.
 That same year, Alexakis's 15-year-old girlfriend died by suicide.
 Not long after her death, Alexakis attempted suicide by filling his pockets with sand and lead weights and jumping off the Santa Monica Pier.
 Later, he said that the vision and voice of his brother George compelled him to survive.
 Alexakis started shooting up when he was 13, mostly taking crystal methamphetamine.
-He became addicted to heroin and cocaine, and he survived a cocaine overdose when he was 22.
+He became addicted to heroin and cocaine, and survived a cocaine overdose when he was 22.
 He quit drugs cold turkey in June 1989.

 Alexakis attended Santa Monica High School and took film classes at Los Angeles Community College.